This calculator helps you estimate the anion gap based on sodium (Na⁺), chloride (Cl⁻), and bicarbonate (HCO₃⁻) levels measured in blood serum.

 AG = [Na⁺] − ([Cl⁻] + [HCO₃⁻])

-Potassium concentrations are very low in comparison to other ions, so they're omitted from the regular calculation.
-You can find the result more accurate when including potassium, though.
+Potassium concentrations are very low compared to other ions, so they're omitted from the standard calculation.
+You can find the result is more accurate when including potassium, though.
 Then, the equation looks like this: